-From left to right, there’s the normal shape mode (which I just used to draw my initial shape), the Add mode, Subtract, Intersect and Exclude.
+There’s the normal shape mode (which I just used to draw my initial shape), the Add mode, Subtract, Intersect and Exclude.

 Intersect is the one I want this time:

 It’s easy!
 I just draw another rounded rectangle which overlaps the first one from the bottom right corner inwards.
-Because the tool is now set to “Intersect” mode, I get this result:
+Because the tool is now set to Intersect mode, I get this result:

 You can see where the whole paths are (off the page), but they only create a visible shape where they overlap.

-Then you can place your image, or whatever:
+Now you can place your image:

 (More information about placing images in shapes in this tutorial.)